Next.js Performance Optimization: 58 → 100 Lighthouse Score

 Lessons Learned

-2. Defer Heavy Libraries
+2. Defer heavy libraries

-7. Desktop is Easier Than You Think
+7. Desktop headroom is generous

 What Didn't Work